This article is half-done without your Comment! *** Please share your thoughts via Comment ***

 This model represents the connections between two or more entities which are direct or indirect connected.

-When we are trying to store a graph structure in an RDBMS, We can store very limited and a single type of relations and adding a another relation type requires to change schema structure.
+When we are trying to store a graph structure in RDBMS, We can store very limited and a single type of relation and adding an another relation type requires changing schema structure.

 How exactly it works?

 Each node is defined by a unique identifier and each edge represents a relationship between two nodes.